One of the most common parasite problems in cats, dogs and rabbits is fleas.

 – Regular flea control is an important part of the preventive health routine of all pets, particularly those which spend any time outdoors.

 – There are many approaches to flea control, from spot-on preparations and sprays, to oral medications, injections, and household sprays.
 Regular hoovering of carpets, floorboards and furniture is vital too, as is the washing of pet bedding.

 – Picking the most suitable treatment or combination of treatments for your individual pet is key in successfully preventing flea infestations or ridding your pet of fleas.

 – Often using a combination of products to kill the adult faeces (both on the pet and in the environment) and stop the flea eggs from hatching in the enviroment is the most effective approach.

 – If you have any doubt about the right strategy for your pet, or if you are struggling to prevent or treat fleas, then do ask our fully trained staff for advice.

 – Remember, the fleas you can see are just the tip of the iceberg in terms of the potential flea population, therefore the regular use of preventive measures is vital to keep the pesky fleas at bay!

-Throughout the month of September we are offering a discount of 15% off Acclaim household spray, to help get your house prepared for unwanted visitors
+Throughout the month of February we are offering a discount of 15% off Acclaim household spray to help get rid of unwanted visitors